djangify/our-spot/README.md

 <details>

 The ability to like and comment on a photo is available to all users.
-The ability to delete a comment has also been included
+The ability to edit and delete a comment has also been included

 ![comment](readme/images/rm-comment.png)